brianr482/ng-modular-template/README.md

 ## Core module

 We should place here those services we are using in whole the application so we just need one instance of them.
-Also, interceptors and general models should be here.
+Also, interceptors and general interfaces should be here.

 ## Feat folder